mario-biavati/Ratatweet/README.md

 # Ratatweet Cooking Social Network
-Social Network user centered, mobile first, per la condivisione di ricette di cucina.
+Social Network user-centered, mobile-first, to share cooking recipes.

-## Design:
+## How we designed it:
-1. Realizzazione di Mockup usando Balsamiq in base alle linee guida di progettazione
+1. Balsamiq Mockup based on project specifications;
-2. Implementazione del sistema
+2. System implementation;
-3. Focus group con altri studenti
+3. Focus group with other students;
-4. Realizzazione modifiche suggerite
+4. Suggested changes.

-## Utilizzo:
+## How to use it:
-Per collegarsi al social usare il link: https://5917-146-241-151-3.eu.ngrok.io/Ratatweet/ .
+Visit the social at: https://5917-146-241-151-3.eu.ngrok.io/Ratatweet/ .

-Con Ratatweet è possibile creare un proprio profilo utente, creare nuovi post, commentare e recensire post di altri utenti e visualizzare le proprie notifiche.
+With Ratatweet you can create your own profile, create new posts, comment and review other users' posts.
+Moreover, you will receive notifications that you can see from the suitable page.
 ![User page image](https://github.com/mario-biavati/Ratatweet/blob/main/img/schemata_utente.png)
-* **Search**: ricerca di un particolare post;
+* **Search**: search of a particular post;
-* **Home**: post di utenti seguiti (se si è loggati) oppure post casuali di tutti gli utenti del social;
+* **Home**: followed users' posts (if logged in) or casual posts from all the users of the social;
-* **Notifications**: visualizzazione delle notifiche;
+* **Notifications**: visualization of the notifications page;
-* **Recipes**: visualizzazione delle proprie ricette create oppure delle ricette di altri utenti salvate;
+* **Recipes**: page for the visualization of your own recipes or other users' saved recipes;
-* **Profile**: visualizzazione del proprio profile utente, che è possibile modificare con tasto "Modify";
+* **Profile**: page for the visualization of your own user profile, that you can modify using the button "Modify";
-* **Create post**: creazione di un nuovo post.
+* **Create post**: form for the creation of a new post.
-Nel momento in cui si crea un nuovo post si può scegliere di usare una ricetta salavata (propria o di altri utenti) oppure di crearne una nuova, definendone gli ingredienti.
+When you create a new post you can choose between: 1.using one of your own saved recipes or 2. creating a new one, defining its ingredients.
 ![Create post image](https://github.com/mario-biavati/Ratatweet/blob/main/img/schermata_create_post.png)

-## Autori:
+## Who created it:
 - simone.fabbri10@studio.unibo.it
 - michele.ravaioli3@studio.unibo.it
 - mario.biavati@studio.unibo.it